Janaka: Literature

-Janaka is the father of Sita, the wife of Rama in the Hindu epic Ramayana.
-His conversation with the sage Ashtavakra is recorded in the Ashtavakra Gita, wherein he is depicted as one who is realised and this was tested by the sage Ashtavakra.
+Janaka's conversation with the sage Ashtavakra is recorded in the Ashtavakra Gita, wherein he is depicted as one who is realised and this was tested by the sage Ashtavakra.
 Many spiritual teachers have referred to this writing often translating and deducing its meaning.
+Similarly the philosophical dialogues between the king Janaka and the sage Parashara is recorded as Parashar Gita.